Edmonton man who said he had COVID-19 charged after coughing on bus driver, officers

 The incident comes nearly a week after police encountered another man who told them he tested positive for the virus in an attempt to get away.

-EPS is asking Edmontonians to adhere to public health orders by self-isolating is they are showing symptoms or have tested positive for COVID-19.
+EPS is asking Edmontonians to adhere to public health orders by self-isolating if they are showing symptoms or have tested positive for COVID-19.